pafoster/gdir/README.rst

 gdir: Get Train/Bus Times Using the Command Line
 =========================

-``gdir`` is a command line tool which queries the Google Directions API for public transport routes and displays results as human-readable text.
+``gdir`` is a command line tool which queries Google Directions for public transport routes.
+The tool displays results as human-readable text.

 Installation
 -------------------------